-Granted, there were no women in the 12 disciples, but to me that is related to the culture of that era and the lack of education available to women, rather than doctrine.
-However, women played a key role and were even among those who funded the whole ‘discipleship tour’ as Jesus and all the followers went from place to place.
+Despite its reputation for being patriarchal, the Bible contains some pretty powerful portraits of women.
+In the New Testament women were among those who funded the whole ‘discipleship tour’ as Jesus and all the followers went from place to place.
 Luke 8 says: “Jesus travelled from one town to another, proclaiming the good news…The Twelve were with him and also some women who had been cured of evil spirits and diseases: Mary…Joanna the wife of Chuza, the manager of Herod’s household; Susanna; and many others.
 These women were helping to support them out of their own means.”

-Far from not being central to the core of Jesus’ ministry women were active parts of learning and supporting the entire operation.
+Far from not being central to the core of Jesus’ ministry, women were actively supporting the entire operation.
 “But they were helping administrate rather than teach”, you may say.
 Well, take another look at the story of Mary and Martha.
 Here Jesus gave teaching that was shocking to his era.
-Rather than affirming the cultural limitations of women doing domestic work, Jesus declares that Mary wanting to sit at his feet (as one learning from a Rabbi) and engage in theological study was good and in his words ‘the better part’.
-Fascinating.
+Rather than affirming the cultural limitations of women doing domestic work, Jesus declares that Mary wanting to sit at his feet (as one learning from a Rabbi) and to engage in theological study was good and in his words ‘the better part’.